openhab/openhab-addons/bundles/org.openhab.binding.insteon/README.md

 For safety reasons, only close the garage door if you have visual contact to make sure there is no obstruction!
 The use of automated rules for closing garage doors is dangerous.

 > NOTE: If the I/O Linc contact status appears delayed, or returns the wrong value when the sensor changes states, the contact was likely ON (status LED lit) when the modem was linked as a responder.
-Examples of this behavior would include: The status remaining CLOSED for up to 3 minutes after the door is opened, or the status remains OPEN for up to three minutes after the garage is opened and immedialty closed again.
+Examples of this behavior would include: The status remaining CLOSED for up to 3 minutes after the door is opened, or the status remains OPEN for up to three minutes after the garage is opened and immediately closed again.
 To resolve this behavior the I/O Linc will need to be unlinked and then re-linked to the modem with the contact OFF (stats LED off).
 That would be with the door open when using the Insteon garage kit.